rflamio/sturg-snps/README.md

 1. HaploidGenomicReference.Rmd: R markdown for production of reduced-representation genomic reference from haploid sturgeon + identification of paralogous sequence variants in haploids.
 2. DiploidSNPProcessing.Rmd: R markdown for demultiplexing diploid sturgeon reads, mapping reads to haploid reference, calling SNPs, filtering SNPs, and haplotyping SNPs.
 3. SpeciesDiscrimination.Rmd: R markdown for performing DAPC and PCA on the genomic and microsatellite datasets.
+4. AS_HiSeq_Barcodes.txt: Text file of barcodes for diploid sturgeon sequencing.
+5. HiSeq_1.1_IDs_Barcodes.txt, HiSeq_1.2_IDs_Barcodes.txt, HiSeq_1.3_IDs_Barcodes.txt, and HiSeq_1.4_IDs_Barcodes.txt: Text files for matching barcodes to sample IDs in diploid sturgeon.
-4. AS_HiSeq_Sample_Data.csv: Metadata for the diploid adult sturgeon.
+6. AS_HiSeq_Sample_Data.csv: Metadata for diploid sturgeon.
-5. Spa_HiSeq1.gen: Genepop file of haplotyped SNPs in diploid sturgeon.
+7. Spa_HiSeq1.gen: Genepop file of haplotyped SNPs in diploid sturgeon.
-6. Spa_usats.gen: Genepop file of microsatellites in diploid sturgeon.
+8. Spa_usats.gen: Genepop file of microsatellites in diploid sturgeon.